rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    modal dialog "Did the projector turn on?"
 Stupid questions: Which connection do you want to use?
 (There is none.)
 But here's the fun
    part: I don't think AV chose the system and I think they even discoruaged the initial choice of using ...."
+Fifteen minutes before class.
+Neither the screen nor the projector show what's on the computer (but it works for another computer) .
+Reboot computer.
+Turn off and on projector.
+Try it again.
+Class starts, and it's still not working.
+Someone from ITS comes.
+They turn the projector off and on.
+   It still doesn't work.
+Someone else comes from ITS.
+They move the cart.
+It magically works.
 1. The evolution of a musing.
 (Refers to prior musing.)
 1. Workaholics - Just another name for faculty.
 Sometimes I feel like I'm a workaholic because I bring grading everywhere.
 Then I remember.